 - All NTP connections are routed within your own network, hence no one on the Internet can spoof your packets.
 Furthermore, you have low network latency and jitter compared to routed packets through the Internet.

-- Your own devices can alert you in case of failures, e.g. by mail, SNMP, syslog.
+- Your own devices can alert you in case of failures, e.g. by mail, SNMP, syslog, info displays, and so on.

 - Use NTP authentication on your NTP servers and clients.
-With an authentication mechanism leveraging hash functions such as SHA-1, your NTP clients can validate that they are talking to the correct source and are not spoofed by an attacker using a man-in-the-middle (MITM) attack.
-NTP authentication works with symmetric pre-shared keys.
-You need to generate different keys (at least per security zone, better per device) on the server in order to configure the clients appropriately.
-If one key gets lost, you can replace it while not loosing the security of all other keys/devices.
+With an authentication mechanism leveraging hash functions such as SHA-1 or using the newly developed NTS specification (network time security), your NTP clients can validate that they are talking to the correct source and are not spoofed by an attacker using a man-in-the-middle (MITM) attack.
+If you are using the older symmetric key version, you need to generate different keys (at least per security zone, better per device) on the server in order to configure the clients appropriately.
+If one key gets lost, you can replace it while not losing the security of all other keys/devices.

 Blogpost Series w/ Raspberry Pis and Meinberg LANTIME